 Choose the right recipient

-Dana Menard, a financial planner and founder of Twin Cities Wealth Strategies, says your first step is to make sure you’re giving to the right person – especially when participating in crowdfunding platforms like GoFundMe.
+Dana Menard, a financial planner and founder of Twin Cities Wealth Strategies, says your first step is to be sure you’re giving to the right person — especially when participating in crowdfunding platforms like GoFundMe.
 Plenty of people make pleas for assistance with their credit card debt.

 “Scammers are out there,” says Menard.
 “Are they really in dire straits, or just looking for a handout?
 That’s hard to know sometimes.
 Giving to someone you already know and trust is usually a better idea.”